Swimming pool: Hot tubs and spa pools

 Hot tubs and spa pools are common heated pools used for relaxation and sometimes for therapy.
 Commercial spas are common in the swimming pool area or sauna area of a health club or fitness center, in men's clubs, women's clubs, motels and exclusive five-star hotel suites.
 Spa clubs may have very large pools, some segmented into increasing temperatures.
 In Japan, men's clubs with many spas of different size and temperature are common.

 Commercial spas are generally made of concrete, with a mosaic tiled interior.
-More recently with the innovation of the pre-form composite method where mosaic tiles are bonded to the shell this enables commercial spas to be completely factory manufactured to specification and delivered in one piece.
+In the early 2000s, with the innovation of the pre-form composite method where mosaic tiles are bonded to the shell this enables commercial spas to be completely factory manufactured to specification and delivered in one piece.
 Hot tubs are typically made somewhat like a wine barrel with straight sides, from wood such as Californian redwood held in place by metal hoops.
 Immersion of the head is not recommended in spas or hot tubs due to a potential risk of underwater entrapment from the pump suction forces.
 However, commercial installations in many countries must comply with various safety standards which reduce this risk considerably.